Archeveque/ReproGoogle/README.txt

-this project was training for THP
+this project was training for THP and it will work right ?